 - Smashwords – offers easy book distribution to most of the world’s largest ebook retailers (excluding Amazon) and thousands of libraries.
 They also provide free tools for marketing, metadata management, and sales reporting.

 - Draft2Digital – another option for ebook distribution.
 They handle formatting, while the author can easily set the price of their books, get monthly payments, and see daily book sales reports.

-- BookBaby – unlike Smashwords and Draft2Digital, BookBaby also distributes to Amazon, although many authors prefer to work directly with Amazon instead.
-They also offer print-on-demand (POD) and worldwide distribution.
+- BookBaby – BookBaby offers book print on demand (POD), ebook distribution, and editing and design services for varying fees.
+They distribute to Amazon, although many authors prefer to work directly with Amazon instead.

-- Amazon Kindle Direct Publishing – Amazon KDP lets authors convert and distribute their ebooks for Kindle, and now offers POD services without needing to use CreateSpace.
+- Amazon Kindle Direct Publishing – Amazon KDP lets authors convert and distribute their ebooks for Kindle, and now offers POD.
 There are two options to publish directly on Amazon: KDP and KDP Select, which requires exclusive distribution through Amazon.

 - IngramSpark – a POD platform and online publishing tool that provides access to Ingram’s global distribution network for print and ebook content.
 It’s a one-stop shop for print and ebook distribution, but has upfront costs and fees in addition to royalties.